 In addition to the two course modes (Leg and OBS) described in section 5.9, there are also two approach modes.
 These are approach arm and approach active.
-The status of the approach mode is indicated both on an external switch/annunciator and on the status line of the KLN 90B.
+The status of the approach mode is indicated both on an external switch/annunciator and on the status line of the KLN 900.
 In most installations the external annunciator will indicate ARM for the approach arm mode and approach active will be annunciated by ACTV.
-The main difference of these modes from the normal enroute mode is that the integrity monitoring is set to a tighter level.
-Another difference between these modes and the enroute mode is that the CDI scale factor will usually change to $\pm 1.0$ NM for ARM and will always change to $\pm 0.3$ NM when in the APR ACTV mode.
+One difference of these modes from the normal enroute mode is that the integrity monitoring is set to a tighter level.
+Another difference between these modes and the enroute mode is that the CDI scale factor will usually change to ± 1.0 NM for approach ARM and will always change to ± 0.3 NM when in the approach active mode.

 The ARM mode can be selected in two ways.
-The normal way is that this mode will be selected automatically by the KLN 90B when the aircraft is within 30 NM of an airport and an approach is loaded in the flight plan for that airport.
-It is possible to arm the approach mode at a distance greater than 30 NM from the airport by pressing the external GPS approach switch, but the KLN 90B will not change the CDI scale factor until the aircraft reaches the 30 NM point.
-If the GPS APR external switch is pressed while the approach mode is armed, then the KLN 90B will disarm the approach and change back to enroute mode.
-The CDI scale factor will also change back to $\pm$ 5.0 NM.
+Normally, the ARM mode is selected automatically by the KLN 900 when the aircraft is within 30 NM of an airport and an approach is loaded in the flight plan for that airport.
+It is possible to arm the approach mode at a distance greater than 30 NM from the airport by pressing the external GPS approach switch, but the KLN 900 will not change the CDI scale factor until the aircraft reaches the 30 NM point.
+If the GPS APR external switch is pressed while the approach mode is armed, then the KLN 900 will disarm the approach and change back to enroute mode.
+The CDI scale factor will also change back to ± 5.0 NM.
 The approach can be re-armed by simply pressing the GPS APR switch again.

-The APR ACTV mode can only be engaged automatically by the KLN 90B.
+The APR ACTV mode can only be engaged automatically by the KLN 900.
 To cancel the APR ACTV mode press the external GPS APR switch.
 This will change the mode to APR ARM.
-Once past the FAF, it is not possible to return to the approach active mode without conducting a missed approach and flying back to the FAF.
+Once past the Final Approach Fix (FAF), it is not possible to return to the approach active mode without conducting a missed approach and flying back to the FAF.

-Figure 6-1 KLN 90B Approach Diagram
+Figure 6-1 KLN 900 Approach Diagram